wbamberg/idl-reference/docs/nsIRandomAccessIterator.md

 |anOffset| may be negative.  |stepBackwardBy(1)| is equivalent to |stepBackward()|.
 |stepBackwardBy(n)| is equivalent to |stepForwardBy(-n)|.  |stepBackwardBy(0)| is a no-op.

-@param anOffset a |0|-based offset from the position to which this iterator currently points

 #### Parameters ####